bchen528/AirBnB_clone_v1/README.md

 ## Purpose

-The purpose of the AirBnb project is to:
+The purpose of Phase 1 is to:
 * create a parent class BaseModel that will take care of initialization, serialization, and deserialization of future instances
 * create a simple flow of serialization/deserialization: instance <-> dictionary <-> JSON string <-> file
 * create all classes used for AirBnb that inherit from BaseModel